jamescer/2017FitnessApp/README.md

 # 2017fall
-what do you meme
+Healthy Lifting

-## This is a game
+## This is a Fitness tracking webiste
-Based on Bubble Talk
+Healthy Lifting is a website used to track exercises, macros and discover a new healthy lifestyle.